VladKuklinski/ChatNest/README.md

-# MyNewMessenger
+# ChatNest

-MyNewMessenger is a lightweight and modern chat application built with Swift (SwiftUI + Firebase).
+ChatNest is a lightweight and modern chat application built with Swift (SwiftUI + Firebase).
 It allows users to register, send messages, add friends and manage incoming/outgoing requests in real-time.

 ## Features